RiosITP/TDphyscomp/Serial Communication/serialCallResponse.md

 # Serial Call and Response w/ Analog Sensors Example

 If we want Arduino and Touchdesigner exchange messages back and forth, one way to exchange information is with a Call and Response.
-Essentially we are telling them to take turns exchanging information.
-We'll write code that tells arduino to print sensor values to Touchdesigner, but only if Touchdesigner has first sent a byte to arduino.
+Essentially we are taking turns exchanging information between Arduino and TD.

+We'll write code that tells the Arduino to print sensor values to Touchdesigner, but only if Touchdesigner has first sent a byte to Arduino.
 We later tell Touchdesigner to respond to Arduino, writing out bytes if it has received values.
 In this way they will exchange information (bytes) evenly without either ever sending before the other is ready to receive.

 This example shows the necessary python scripts, DATs, and CHOPs to set up Serial Communication with an Arduino.
 This example uses the the free version of TouchDesigner 2022.31030 and the Arduino Nano 33 IoT.